dbro/csvquote/README.md

     , field delimiter
     \n record separator

 It is possible to specify different characters for the field and record separators, such as tabs or pipe symbols.

-TODO: the program does not currently correctly handle multi-character delimiters, but this should not prevent it from working with Windows-style line endings.

 Note that the quote character can be contained inside a quoted field by repeating it twice, eg.